-In the Evolution Road project, the next generation of Electric Roads (ERS) is being demonstrated and tested at a test site in Lund.
-The ERS provides a charging infrastructure for all kinds of electric vehicles – with benefits such as extended driving, seamless charging and reduced need for heavy batteries in our vehicles.
+In the Evolution Road project, the next generation of ERS (Electric Road System) is being demonstrated and tested at a test site in Lund.
+ERS provides a charging infrastructure for all kinds of electric vehicles – with benefits such as longer driving range, seamless charging and reduced need for heavy batteries.

-In order for the transition to fossil-free and electric vehicles to take place and to reach our climate goals, we need an accessible and efficient charging infrastructure for electric vehicles.
-The idea of modern ERS emerged 20 years ago, inspired by the benefits of continuous energy supply to trolleybuses.
-The ERS of today is a charging infrastructure that auto charges most types of electric vehicles when driving as well as when parked, with benefits such as extend driving range and reduced need of large and heavy batteries.
+In order for the transition to fossil-free and electric vehicles to take place, and to reach climate goals, we need accessible and efficient charging infrastructures for electric vehicles.
+The idea of modern ERS emerged 20 years ago, inspired by the benefits of continuous energy supply to trolley buses.
+The ERS of today is a charging infrastructure that auto charges most types of electric vehicles both during driving and when they are parked, with benefits such as extended driving range and reduced need of large, heavy batteries in the vehicles.

-In the Evolution Road project, a conductive ground mounted ERS will be implemented, tested and demonstrated on a kilometer-long stretch of road at Getingevägen in Lund.
-The purpose is to gain increased knowledge about electric roads as part of a future fossil-free transportation system.
+In the Evolution Road project, a conductive ground mounted ERS is implemented, tested and demonstrated on a road stretch of one kilometre at Getingevägen in Lund.
+The purpose is to obtain increased knowledge about electric roads and their potential to be part of a future fossil-free transportation system.

 The new generation of ground mounted and smart ERS enables a number of sustainability benefits – environmental, economic and social:

-– Energy efficiency, as the vehicles become lighter with smaller batteries.
+• Energy efficiency, enabling lighter vehicles with smaller batteries.

 The project has been commissioned by the Swedish Transport Administration and is made possible through a private-public partnership involving a broad range of actors: Elonroad AB, Innovation Skåne AB, Kraftringen Energi AB, Lund Municipality, Faculty of Engineering at Lund University, Ramboll, Skånetrafiken, Solaris Sverige AB and the Swedish National Road and Transport Research Institute, VTI.